gradientK/stacks_queues_example/README.md

 # stacks_queues_example

-Made this for a class assignment - Stack and Queues week See input and output folders for examples of format of data in text file.
+Made this for a Data Structures class assignment - Stack and Queues week See input and output folders for examples of format of data in text file.
 I got an A.